babneek/sports-player-tracking/report.md

 - Displayed detected numbers above player boxes in the output video.

 ### Observed Results
-- In some cases, Tesseract detected numbers, but often the results were noisy or incorrect (random digits, false positives).
+- Tesseract occasionally detected numbers, but results were often noisy or incorrect (random digits, false positives).
-- The OCR struggled with small, blurry, or low-contrast numbers, and with busy backgrounds (logos, folds, stripes).
+- OCR struggled with small, blurry, or low-contrast numbers, and with busy backgrounds (logos, folds, stripes).
-- This is a known limitation of Tesseract and most general-purpose OCR engines on real-world sports footage.

 ### Why This Is Challenging
 - Jersey numbers are often small, partially occluded, or distorted by motion.